Unlocking Past Information: Temporal Embeddings in Cooperative Bird's Eye View Prediction: Experiments

 \subsection{Ablation Studies}

-\textbf{Component analysis.} The significance of the Importance Estimator is demonstrated in Table \ref{tbl:component_analysis}, illustrating its importance for both the attention mechanism query and feature aggregation.
-We use CoBEVT \cite{xu2022cobevt} as the underlying model for comparison.
+\textbf{Component analysis.} The significance of the Importance Estimator is shown in Table \ref{tbl:component_analysis}, illustrating its importance for both the attention mechanism query and feature aggregation.
+We use CoBEVT \cite{xu2022cobevt} as the model for comparison.
 The collaborative integration of these components significantly contributes to substantially enhancing overall performance.

-\textbf{Historical Frames for Fusion.} As TempCoBEV employs a recurrent approach to optimize BEV embeddings, the inclusion of additional historical embeddings ($\geq 2)$ in the cross-attention mechanism results in a performance decline, shown in Table \ref{tbl:ablation_findings}.
+\textbf{Historical Frames for Fusion.} As TempCoBEV employs a recurrent approach to optimize BEV embeddings, the inclusion of additional historical embeddings ($\geq 2)$ results in a performance decline, shown in Table \ref{tbl:ablation_findings}.
 We believe that employing more than one historical embedding enhances the risk of error accumulation and predicts wider regions of potential vehicle positions, leading to a decrease in the IoU.

 \textbf{Data Augmentation.} Including additional parameters in a model can potentially increase the risk of overfitting.
 In the case of the temporal module, vulnerability to overfitting and the potential to recover historical cues depend on data augmentation.
 Table \ref{tbl:ablation_findings} compares model performances with and without data augmentation, emphasizing the necessity for greater data diversity to improve overall performance.